rime/rime-cantonese/README-en.md

 ### Emoji input

 Click <kbd>Ctrl</kbd> + <kbd>`</kbd> and then <kbd>2</kbd> to access the settings menu.
-Then, from the menu, choose 【有emoji】 to enable emoji input - doing so will allow the system to recognize and convert certain Chinese words into their corresponding emoji icons.
+Then, from the menu, choose 「有 Emoji」 to enable emoji input - doing so will allow the system to recognize and convert certain Chinese words into their corresponding emoji icons.

 The full list of emoji icons can be found [here](https://github.com/rime/rime-emoji/tree/master/opencc).